tracktwo/ppdefmodifier/README.md

 # Configuration File Format Reference

-The configuration file is a json file named `PPDefModifier.json` and must be next to the mod DLL in your `Mods` folder.
-This file must contain an array defining the mod objects.
-See below for a sample of the file format.
+Mod configuration files are json files.
+This mod will read all .json files in the `PPDefModifier` directory under `Mods` or any subdirectory within it, as well as a file named `PPDefModifier.json` if it exists in the `Mods` directory directly.
+Placing individual mod configuration files in a `PPDefModifier` directory or a subdirectory below it is the preferred method, the `PPDefModifier.json` file in the `Mods` directory is for backwards compatibility with the original release.

-Each mod has the following fields:
+Each configuration file must contain an array defining the mod objects.
+Each mod in the array has the following fields:

 ### guid